code-star/slides/slides/graphql-for-microservices-2016-05.md

 query($product_numbers: [String!]!) {
   products(product_numbers: $product_numbers) {
     title
-    description
     properties {
       label
-      value
     }
   }
 }
 ```

 - Looks like a normal query, wrapped in a `query` object with parameters
-- We store named queries in namespaces (one for each client BFF, for example `mobile`)
+- Stored in namespaces (one for each client BFF, for example `mobile`)

 ##